Wholesale inflation in US rises 2.2% in September, biggest year-over-year gain since April

 Excluding volatile food and energy prices, so-called core inflation rose 2.7% in September from a year earlier and 0.3% from August.
 The Federal Reserve and many outside economists pay particular attention to core prices as a good signal of where inflation might be headed.

 Wholesale prices have been rising more slowly than consumer prices, raising hopes that inflation may continue to ease as producer costs make their way to the consumer.
 But Wednesday’s numbers, driven by an uptick in the price of goods, came in higher last month than economists had expected.
-Wholesale food prices rose 0.9% last month from August after tumbling 0.5% from July to August.
+Wholesale energy prices surged 3.3% from August to September, and food prices rose 0.9% after tumbling 0.5% from July to August.

 Last year, inflation reached highs not seen in four decades, prompting the Fed to raise interest rates aggressively.
 The central bank has boosted its benchmark rate 11 times since March 2022.
 Those higher borrowing costs have helped cool inflation and slow a still-solid job market.